-Each winter families all over the world celebrate the Advent season, the four weeks of December prior to the big celebration of the birth of Jesus Christ on Christmas day.
+Each winter families all over the world celebrate the Advent season, the four weeks of December leading up to the celebration of the birth of Jesus Christ on Christmas day.

 Over the centuries, and even in recent decades, several Advent traditions have emerged as favorites among families.
 Not surprisingly, they are ones that best teach kids about the Christian faith and help them join with the Church’s liturgical calendar.

 So, here are the top four Advent activities for kids to help your family receive much grace and blessing this holiday season.
 Each one can be added to, or “dressed up” to make a special time of learning and hands-on play time with children.
 Make a new Advent tradition this year!

 1. JESSE TREE

 The Jesse Tree is an Advent activity that symbolizes the ancestry of Jesus.
 It’s just like the family trees we often construct to illustrate the descendants of our own grandparents and great-grandparents.
 So, making Jesus’ family tree is a fun way to teach children some of the best Bible stories and get them excited about the upcoming birthday of Jesus.

 The Jesse Tree gets its name from the passage in Isaiah 11:1-3 that reads,

 “There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.
 And the Spirit of the Lord shall rest upon him, the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and the fear of the Lord.
 And his delight shall be in the fear of the Lord.”